-With its little body, grunty engine and sporty Ducati 888 geometry, the Ducati M600 Monster is great fun for hurtling around corners.
+With its small size, grunty engine and sporty Ducati 888 geometry, the Ducati M600 Monster is great fun for hurtling around corners.
 The suspension works well and the brakes are more than capable of bringing you to a halt.
-Slow speed work on a Ducati M600 Monster is hampered by a lousy turning circle, however, and the mirrors shake like a virgin on her wedding night.
+Slow speed work on a Ducati M600 Monster is hampered by a lousy turning circle.

-The Ducati M600 Monsters has a toned-down version of the Ducati 750SS engine, it gives out loads of low down and midrange grunt, making it perfect for urban riding or some naughty weekend scratching.
+The M600 motor is a toned-down version of the Ducati 750SS lump, it gives out loads of low down and midrange grunt, making it perfect for urban riding or some naughty weekend scratching.
 It’s comfortable up to around 80mph but around the ton mark it gets a little wheezy: that, plus the motorcycle’s nakedness, mean the Ducati M600 Monster is less at home on the motorway.

 The Ducati M600 Monster's build quality is good enough and it certainly looks fabulous.
 Reliability, however, is a touchy subject: some seem to go on forever, others suffer lots of little setbacks.
 Electrics, especially, are temperamental.
 Overall, though, the Ducati M600 Monster is a pretty trusty little motorcycle and definitely worth a try.

-The Ducati M600 Monster was always meant as a way in to Ducati ownership, it’s a bargain if being part of that club is your thing.
+The M600 Monster was always meant as a cheap introduction to Ducati ownership, it’s a bargain if being part of that club is your thing.
 The Ducati M600 Monster Dark is even cheaper.
-You could pick up a Honda CB600F Hornet or Suzuki GSF600 Bandit for less but they don’t come with the Latin allure.
+You could pick up a Honda CB600F Hornet or Suzuki GSF600 Bandit for less but they don’t come with the Italian allure.

-Parts and servicing on the Ducati M600 Monster can be pricey, though.
-Find a Ducati M600 Monster for sale.
+Parts and servicing on the Ducati M600 Monster can be pricey if the bike has been abused.

 Insurance group: 13 of 17 – compare motorcycle insurance quotes now.

-Marzocchi forks and Brembo brake calipers signify a certain high standard of workmanship but the Ducati M600 Monster is, otherwise, a relatively simplistic motorcycle.
+Marzocchi forks and Brembo brake calipers signify a high standard of components but the Ducati M600 Monster is, otherwise, a relatively simplistic motorcycle.
 A lot of owners add aftermarket screens and carbon fibre bodywork to spruce things up.
-The low seat makes it extremely popular with female/smaller bikers.
+The low seat makes it extremely popular with smaller riders.